 - Travel/health/accident insurance with minimum medical coverage of the equivalent of €30.000,00.
 Applicants must present an insurance policy that states the policy number, name of insured person, validity and schedule benefits.
 The insurance must cover medical attention, emergency hospital treatment and repatriation for medical reasons ‘on the spot’.

 - Accommodation: a confirmed hotel reservation is required (hotel vouchers are not necessarily proof of a confirmed hotel booking).
-If applicant is staying with a relative or friend, an invitation letter from the host with copy of passport or ID is required.
+If applicant is staying with a relative or friend, an invitation letter from the host and a formal guarantee form/proof of sponsorship form legalised by the Dutch local council where the relative/friend lives, together with copy of passport or ID is required.
 E-mails may be taken into consideration as long as it is clear that the host lives in the Netherlands.
 A document that has been stamped by the relevant authorities may be requested.
 For those on pre-paid tours, please provide us with details of the tour and with a proof of payment to the tour operator.

 - For business: an official business letter from the company in the Schengen state as well as from the employer stating purpose of visit must be presented.
 For conferences: proof of registration and payment.